Keratoconus Treatment From Our Optometrist in Coral Springs and Lighthouse Point

 If your optometrist diagnoses you with mild keratoconus, soft contact lenses or eyeglasses can help correct visual distortions caused by corneal thinning and slight bulging.
 As keratoconus progresses and corrective lenses no longer provide vision improvement, your optometrist may recommend one or more of the following:

 Corneal cross-linking–may decrease the need for a corneal transplant by using a combination of ultraviolet light and eye drops to strengthen corneal tissues.

 - Gas permeable contact lenses–these specialized lenses cover the cornea firmly but gently to replace its bulging shape with a smoother, more uniform surface.
 This allows light to land directly on the retina to improve vision.

 - Piggyback contact lenses–for some people, gas permeable contacts may be uncomfortable to wear.
 Optometrists can provide piggybacking contact lenses made with two different kinds of contacts, such as contact lenses made with silicone hydrogel fitted with gas permeable lenses.

 - Hybrid contact lenses–combining oxygen-permeable materials with a periphery of soft contact lens materials allows that center of the lens to vault more comfortably over a bulging cornea.

 Make an Appointment with our Optometrist in Coral Springs or Lighthouse Point .

-Beginning treatment as early as possible is essential to delaying progression of keratoconus.
+Beginning treatment as early as possible is essential to delaying the progression of keratoconus.
 To schedule an eye exam with your optometrist at Eye Site Vision Center, please contact us today.
 Only a comprehensive eye exam can detect the development of keratoconus.

 To contact our optometrist in Coral Springs, call 954-451-0400.